Authorizations API

 notestringyesnoToken use description.

 user_idstringnonoThe user to authorize.
 If blank, the user associated with the authentication email will be used.
+Only owners may specify a user_id other than their own.

 expires_attimestampnonoToken expiration timestamp.

 timeoutnumbernonoThe number of seconds before the token expires.
+The timeout is limited to 86400 seconds (24 hours).

 token_last_8stringnonoThe last 8 characters of the token.